kobi-2/StudyLife/README.md

 # StudyLife
-A simple Windows-based software for students to keep track of the tasks of the courses, written in Java.
+A simple Windows-based software for students to keep track of the tasks of the course works, written in Java.